-- Quizzes will be given over homework and material learned from previous lessons in class on a regular basis.
-Many of these quizzes are open note/homework and therefore staying current on your homework is critical. - Each quiz will be graded out of 4 20 points.
+- Quizzes will be given over homework and material learned from previous lessons in class on a regular basis. - Some quizzes are open note/homework and therefore staying current on your homework is critical.

 Improving your grade:

 - You will have the opportunity to re-take assessments and improve your score, but only during specified days.
 Your new score will completely replace your previous score. - To earn the right to re-take an assessment, you will need to produce evidence that you have improved your understanding and performance.
 This will include completing additional "Ticket to the Test" practice. - Re-take assessments may be available after school, during school, or before school, but only on specified days.